MACOR® Machining Specifications

 Technical information about the processing of MACOR®

-Essential factors for successful processing of MACOR® are proper machining speeds and the selection of a suited coolant.
-The glass-ceramic can be processed with conventional HSS tools although it is recommended to use carbide tools for more extended wear.
-Further, it is recommended to use water-soluble coolants designed for sawing and grinding glass or ceramics.
+Essential factors for the successful processing of MACOR® are proper machining speeds and selection of a suitable coolant.
+The glass-ceramic can be processed with conventional HSS tools, although we recommend using carbide tools for more extended wear.
+Further, we recommend using water-soluble coolants designed for sawing and grinding glass or ceramics.
 Post firing after machining is not necessary.
-On the right, you will find typical values for the machining of MACOR®
+On the right, you find typical values for the machining of MACOR®.

 Back to the MACOR® datasheet